RyanSquared/ryansquared.github.io/_posts/2022-11-06-iterator-matching-into-variable-sized-slices-in-rust.md

 <span style="color: var(--color-green)">Hello</span>World
 ```

 This is due to the fact we're only matching over one value in `input`.
+In this
+case, we are only detecting the reset character, not the character after it.
 Luckily, we can iterate through the slice, deciding to take extra parameters if
 needed by using the [`Iterator::next_chunk()`] method: